xerolinux/XeroWiki/docs/xlapit.md

 ### GPU Driver Notes

 When it comes to **GPU Drivers**, toolkit covers most common setups.
-It currently does **NOT** cover Hybrid ones.
-For those you will have to consult online documentation, sorry.
-Anyway, by answering the prompts correctly you will have your system(s) up and running in no time at all.
-Even Kernel modules will load for **nVidia**.
-If you have any issues let me know here...

-### 3rd Party Kernel Support

-No 3rd party Kernels are provided by this toolkit.
-So if you install any, please remember to include their headers for seamless functionality of anything that relies on *DKMS* (Dynamic Kernel Modules).
+It should cover most cases, but there's no one solution for all, especially for **Hybrid** setups, so if you have any issues let me know...

 ### How to Contribute